This 16-Year-Old Is In Critical Condition After Being Shot In The Hallway Of Her High School

 Authorities said on Tuesday they were investigating reports of a prior relationship between Willey and Rollins.
 Her cousin said she was unaware of any connection between the two, but noted that she couldn't imagine Willey upsetting anyone.

-"She’s just a sweet girl, I just can’t imagine her starting a confrontation," she said.
+"She’s just a sweet girl — I just can’t imagine her starting a confrontation," she said.

 Rohdin said she plans to attend her local March for Our Lives protest against gun violence and school shootings on Saturday to honor her cousin.
 "I was going to go anyway, but it’s on now," she said.